Reciprocal altruism in humans: Game theory

 The strategy of game theory discussed in Axelrod and Hamilton's paper is called Tit for Tat.
 Tit for Tat represents such a strategy that, in a repeated game, the player starts by not telling on the other player or cooperates and subsequently reciprocates the same action undertaken by the other player.
 That is, the player cooperates if the other player cooperates and defects if the other player defects.
 As a game theoretical strategy, Tit for Tat essentially entails the same concept as Trivers' reciprocal altruism.
 Unlike Trivers' original publication which provides conceptual explanations and examples, Axelrod and Hamilton's paper provides more rigorous mathematical proofs of the viability or ESS of reciprocal altruism.

-Reciprocal altruism has since become one of the major theoretical foundations of evolutionary psychology and game theory, and the repeated prisoner's dilemma game has also become popular tools by which to derive and test evolutionary psychological concepts.
-Social interactions similar in form to Tit for Tat are prevalent in our daily lives.
-When someone does you a favor, you feel you owe that person.
-If you fail to return the favor, you are likely to feel guilty and may try to find ways to overcompensate for your friend.
-Generally, when you do favors for another person, you are also likely to expect something in return.
-When that person fails to reciprocate, you may feel cheated and may seek revenge by not being generous to the person in the future.
-On the other hand, when someone gives you a large gift for which you did not do anything, you may feel uncomfortable and even resentful because you do not want to owe the person a debt.
-These behaviors and emotions that have clearly been selected for are consistent with the Tit for Tat game theoretical strategy and reciprocal altruism.

 Culture

 D. S. Wilson and E. O. Wilson stated that the speed and function of "gene evolution" in human society is far less than that of "cultural evolution", but these two elements interact, thus they achieve the evolution of human altruism.
 To further illustrate this mechanism, Dawkins proposed the concept of ″Meme″ in his book The selfish gene. ″Meme″ refers to ″an idea, behavior, or style that spreads from person to person within a culture″.
 It is seen as the basic unit of culture that can be transmitted from one mind to another.
 Susan Blackmore is one of the scholars that has made contributions to the theory of ″Meme″.
 Blackmore insisted that memes are the medium of the spread of altruism.
 The transmission of altruism has been carried out through memes.
 Memes are true evolutionary replicators like genetics and undergo evolutionary change.